Oklahoma Law Enforcement Memorial

 About 8 p.m.
 Friday, September 30, 2011, Reserve Deputy Sheriffs “Mike” Roberts, 45, and “Tim” Lowry were working as a team for the Warrant Section of the Pottawatomie County Sheriff’s Office when their unit topped a hill and collided with a tractor-trailer rig on State Highway 39 east of Asher, killing both deputy sheriffs.

-Deputy Sheriff Michael Roberts was survived by his wife Reinee and five adult daughters Ashley, Cassie, Kashlynn, Kodie and Kate and is buried in Rest Haven Memorial Gardens, Seminole, Seminole County, Oklahoma.
+Deputy Sheriff Michael Roberts was survived by his wife Reinee and five adult daughters Ashley, Cassie, Kashlynn, Kodie and Kate.

 OLEM – 9S-3-6 NLEOM – 3W28